specify/webportal-installer/README.md

 -------------------------

 1. Unpack this repository on a server with Apache Tomcat7 installed.
+1. Some variables at the top of `Makefile` can be customized, but the defaults should be fine for Debian based systems.
 1. Use the Specify Data Export tool to create a Web Portal export directory ( someone can expand on this ) for each collection to be hosted in the portal.